SkyMocha/skymocha.github.io/reading.md

 ### (9/10) Disco Elysium.
 2019.
 Video Game.

 Do you want to write multiple paragraphs to your friends about the morality of power vacuums and their creation of police states and dictatorships based solely off 5 minutes of gameplay?
 Or, do you want to discuss with your friend whether or not it's worth shooting a 12 year old for impeding in a police investigation (/j).
 Do you want to talk to your own psyche about the morality of capitalism, communism, incremental progressive advancement, and why you are sorry to everyone ALL THE TIME?
 Do you want the best writing and voice acting video games have to offer?
-Do you want a story worth at least a few PhD thesies?
+Do you want a story worth at least a few PhD theses?
 Go play Disco Elysium even if you answered no to all of these.

 ### (9/10) _Mindf_ck_, _Christopher Wylie_, 2019.
 Book.